alephium/ralph-example/burn-tokens/README.md

-# Lock Assets
+# Burn Tokens

-A simple example showing how to lock assets in contract
+A simple example showing how to burn tokens on the Alephium blockchain using the `burnToken` built-in function.